christian-dienbauer/aws-cicd/README.md

 ## How to use the repository

-The repository provides mechanisms for continious integration and for continious delivery
+The repository provides mechanisms for continuous integration and for continuous delivery